pointdeveloper/Ionic-Permissions-Run-Time/README.md

 [![donate](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG_global.gif)](https://www.paypal.me/prantikv)

-I dedicate a considerable amount of my free time to developing and maintaining this tutorial post, along with my other tutorials.
+I dedicate a considerable amount of my free time developing and maintaining this tutorial post, along with my other tutorials.
 To help ensure this post / repo  is kept updated, new features are added and bug fixes are implemented quickly, please donate a couple of dollars (or a little more if you can stretch) as this will help me to afford to dedicate time to its maintenance.
 Please consider donating if you found this helpful.

 ## Full Tutorial Courses